wenerme/wener/notes/ai/llm/llama.md

 ## LLaMA 16-bit Weights

-!!! info
+> [!NOTE]

-    The original LLaMA weights converted to Transformers @ 16bit.
+> The original LLaMA weights converted to Transformers @ 16bit.
 A torrent is available as well, but it uses outdated configuration files that will need to be updated.
 Note that these aren't for general use, as the VRAM requirements are beyond consumer scope.
+>

-    >Filtering : None
+> Filtering : None

 | Model         | Type      | Download                                                                                                                                                                                                             |
 | ------------- | --------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |